u-eff-gee/utr/README.md

 `utr` makes use of the `G4VModularPhysicsList`, which allows to integrate physics modules in a straightforward way by calling the `G4ModularPhysicsList::RegisterPhysics(G4VPhysicsConstructor*)` method.
 The registered `G4VPhysicsConstructor` class takes care of the introduction of particles and physics processes.
 The physics processes are separated into two logical groups, which contain the most probably occurring processes in NRF experiments: electromagnetic (EM) and hadronic.

 Geant4 provides complete EM and hadronic modules for different energy ranges and with different precision.
-In `utr`, a selection of those, which was considered most suitable for low-energy NRF applications, can be selected via the `HADRON*` and `EM*` cmake build options (see also [3 Installation](#installation)):
+In `utr`, a selection of those, which was considered most suitable for low-energy NRF applications, can be selected via the `HADRON*` and `EM*` cmake build options (see also [3.3 Build configuration](#build)):

 ```
 $ cmake -DEM_LIVERMORE=ON -DHADRON_ELASTIC_HP=ON .